Priyanka26211/WellnessWave/README.md

 - **Explore Resources:** Access the library for articles and videos.
 - **Engage in Activities:** Participate in gamified mental health exercises.

-## Contributing
-We love contributions!
-Here's how you can help:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
 Have questions or feedback?
 Get in touch: